 Physical Therapy Doctoral Program Director

 Dr. Hollman joined the Physical Therapy Doctoral Program in 2003.
-He graduated from Mayo School of Health Sciences' Physical Therapy Doctoral Program in 1994 and from Washington University in St. Louis in 2000 with his doctorate in movement science/biomechanics.
+He graduated from Mayo School of Health Sciences' Physical Therapy Program in 1994 and from Washington University in St. Louis in 2000 with his Ph.D. in movement science/biomechanics.

 Dr. Hollman's teaching interests include biomechanics, kinesiology, research methods and statistics, and musculoskeletal physical therapy.
 His research interests include the measurement and study of lower extremity biomechanics and postural stability during walking.

-He has published his research in several peer-reviewed scientific and professional journals, including Physical Therapy, the Journal of Orthopaedic & Sports Physical Therapy, Archives of Physical Medicine & Rehabilitation, Gait & Posture, the Journal of Geriatric Physical Therapy, Physiotherapy Theory and Practice, the Journal of Sport Rehabilitation, the Journal of Allied Health, the Journal of Strength & Conditioning Research, Clinical Orthopaedics & Related Research, and Spine.
-He is a member of the American Physical Therapy Association, including the association's orthopedics, research and education sections, and the American Society of Biomechanics.
+He has published more than 75 peer-reviewed papers in scientific and professional journals and serves as an editorial board member with the Archives of Physical Medicine & Rehabilitation and the Journal of Sport Rehabilitation.
+He is a member of the American Physical Therapy Association, including the association's orthopedics, research and education sections; the American Congress of Rehabilitation Medicine; and the American Society of Biomechanics.

 Connie L. Bogard, P.T., Ph.D.